dotnet/docs-maui/docs/android/emulator/troubleshooting.md

     WAIT_HINT          : 0x0
 ```

-If `STATE` is not set to `RUNNING`, see [How to Use the Intel Hardware Accelerated Execution Manager](https://software.intel.com/android/articles/how-to-use-the-intel-hardware-accelerated-execution-manager-intel-haxm-android-emulator) to resolve the problem.
+If `STATE` isn't set to `RUNNING`, see [How to Use the Intel Hardware Accelerated Execution Manager](https://software.intel.com/android/articles/how-to-use-the-intel-hardware-accelerated-execution-manager-intel-haxm-android-emulator) to resolve the problem.

 <a name="virt-conflicts"></a>